How to Get More Google Reviews (7 Strategies)

 Never Buy Fake Reviews

 The FTC's Consumer Review Rule (effective October 2024) makes fake reviews punishable by fines up to $53,088 per violation.
 Google removed 240+ million fake reviews in 2024 alone.
 The risk is not worth it.
-See our guide on Google review bots for the full breakdown.
+The same caution applies to review removal services that promise to make negative reviews disappear.
+See our review removal services comparison and our guide on Google review bots for the full breakdown.

 Never Offer Incentives for Reviews